serilog-contrib/serilog-sinks-elasticsearch/README.md

 ### Handling errors

 From version 5.5 you have the option to specify how to handle issues with Elasticsearch.
-Since the sink delivers in a batch, it might be possible that one or more events could actually not be stored in the Elasticseach store.
+Since the sink delivers in a batch, it might be possible that one or more events could actually not be stored in the Elasticsearch store.
 Can be a mapping issue for example.
 It is hard to find out what happened here.
 There is a new option called *EmitEventFailure* which is an enum (flagged) with the following options:

 * WriteToSelfLog, the default option in which the errors are written to the SelfLog.